nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   with most other languages.
 - Added `cmpMem` to `system`.
 - `doAssertRaises` now correctly handles foreign exceptions.
-- `addInt` now supports unsigned integers
+- `addInt` now supports unsigned integers.

 Compatibility notes:
 - `system.delete` had a most surprising behavior when the index passed to it was out of